- About Breast Cancer

-For every dollar raised, 75% goes towards local programs across greater Iowa and 25% goes towards breakthrough research.
+Komen Greater Iowa is happy to support local programs across greater Iowa and breakthrough research.
 Every dollar matters in the fight against breast cancer.

 1. Never miss an opportunity: Now is not the time to be shy.
 Let everyone know that you are training to walk/run a 5k (in Des Moines, Ottumwa, or Quad Cities).
 When people ask why, the conversation door has been opened.
 Take this opportunity to tell them why you participate in the Komen Race for the Cure series OR MORE THAN PINK WALK and who you participate for.
 Let them know what your fundraising goal is and then ask for a donation.
 This is a great opportunity to educate your community and fundraise at the same time.

 2. Forget-me-knots: Tie a pink ribbon on your potential donors’ fingers and ask them not to remove it until they’ve made a donation.
 This is a great way to turn the, “yeah, I promise I’ll donate” into action.